Welly worry? The All Blacks' poor recent record in the capital

 The first test of the Ian Foster-Sam Cane All Blacks era got off to a nervous start.

-After the All Blacks failed to kill the game off, Wallabies wing drew the game level at 13-13 after 63 minutes.
+After the All Blacks failed to kill the game off, Wallabies wing drew the game level at 13-all after 63 minutes.

 James O'Connor then put Australia ahead with a 73rd minute penalty, before the All Blacks escaped with a draw on a typically wet and blustery Wellington day thanks to a 79th minute Jordie Barrett penalty.